 The Nano-Characterization, Structural Control and Processing (Nano3) Research Lab aims to undertake state-of-art research in materials science and engineering and solid-state-physics by developing analytical techniques of nano-characterization, to apply the advanced techniques to nano-structural control, and to contribute to the fabrication and quality-control of nano-functional materials and devices.
 The Research Lab now focuses on applying the advanced electron microscopes and focused-ion-beam machines to characterization and analysis.
-Currently researches on nitride semiconductor films, lead-free solders, silicon solar cells and graphene materials for sensors are being conducted in collaboration with Kyushu University, Meijo University and Imperial College, etc. The Research Lab will collaborate with other research groups and industries in nano-characterization for analysis of crystal growth process, quality-control and failure-analysis.
+Currently researches on nitride semiconductor films, lead-free solders, silicon solar cells and graphene materials for sensors are being conducted in collaboration with Kyushu University, Meijo University and Imperial College, etc. The Research Lab will collaborate with other research groups and industries in nanocharacterization for analysis of crystal growth process, quality-control and failure-analysis.

-3.13 Metabolic Engineering and Molecular Biology Research Laboratory interest by the rest of the world. establishment of ikohza is particularly well suited for malaysia's valuable and expanding not only palm oil industry but also any other biomass industries, its developing biomass conversion undertakings, the production of bio ethanol/ bio hydrogen product and biomass conversions creating industrial and medical materials, such as antibiotics, vitamin.
+3.13 Metabolic Engineering and Molecular Biology Research Laboratory

+The focus of this iKohza is to tackle the issues related to green technology from microbiological side.
+It is easily expected to solve that energy sources of all over the world will be insufficient in the future.
+The production of new energy source from biomass/biochar is now being watched with interest by the rest of the world. establishment of ikohza is particularly well suited for malaysia's valuable and expanding not only palm oil industry but also any other biomass industries, its developing biomass conversion undertakings, the production of bio ethanol/ bio hydrogen product and biomass conversions creating industrial and medical materials, such as antibiotics, vitamin.